 Trust income and gains: vulnerable beneficiaries: non resident vulnerable person - vulnerable person who is physically disabled

-The definition in TSEM3421 of a physically disabled person is a person in receipt of either attendance allowance or a disability living allowance by virtue of entitlement to the care component at the highest or middle rate.
-There is a residency requirement for entitlement to these allowances and so a non-resident person will not be able to receive them.
+The definition in TSEM3421 of a physically disabled person is a person in receipt of one of the benefits listed therein.
+There is a residency requirement for entitlement to these benefits and so a non-resident person will not be able to receive them.

-However a non-resident beneficiary may still be treated as a vulnerable person as long as they can demonstrate to the satisfaction of the HMRC officer dealing with the tax affairs of the settlement that they would have been entitled to receive either allowance had the necessary residence requirements been met.
+However a non-resident beneficiary may still be treated as a vulnerable person as long as they can demonstrate to the satisfaction of the HMRC officer dealing with the tax affairs of the settlement that they would have been entitled to receive one of these benefits had the necessary residence requirements been met.
 In such circumstances the non-resident beneficiary is not making an actual application for the allowances themselves and so DWP will not be involved.